oskarihakamies/IDS-project/How-To-Install.md

 ### Pre-requirements and troubleshooting

 **Req**

+- A computer
-- Debian 13 - Not tested in other versions or distros
+- Debian 13 - Not tested in other versions or distros.
+VM recommended
 - Being Sudo
 - Able to connect to the Internet (you should be if you're reading this
 - At least 25GB of memory, +8gb RAM preferred as well
 - **We will update the memory and RAM requirements after more testing**
--

 **Troubleshooting**